How Predatory Lending Practices Are Hurting Our Troops

 866.785.9884 Call for a FREE credit repair consultation & FICO® score from Lexington Law

-What is the Annual Percentage Rate Charged For PayDay Loans and Title Loans?
+What is the APR Charged For PayDay Loans and Title Loans?

 Though it varies by state, the annual percentage rate for payday loans and title loans can be as high as 400 percent.
 Again, the Military Lending Act was intended to limit this rate to 36 percent on payday loans and title loans, but lenders have found ways around this simply by extending the length of their loans.
 Unbelievably, this means a loan of just a few hundred dollars can end up costing thousands to pay back.